yleeyilin/tp/docs/DeveloperGuide.md

 **Actor**: `User`

-**Guarantee**: `If MSS reach step 3, a new contact is added into list.`
+**Guarantee**: `If MSS reach step 3, a new contact is added into the contacts list.`

 **MSS**:

 1. User requests to add the contact of a person.
-2. PoochPlanner updates list of persons.
+2. PoochPlanner updates the contacts list.
 3. PoochPlanner confirms success update.

     Use case ends.